Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Discussion

 \subsection{Practical Implications}

 This study also provides important practical implications for harnessing the ``wisdom of crowd'' as a countermeasure against misinformation on social media platforms.
-First, the significant increase of individual fact-checkers in Community Notes after its implementation on Twitter makes it feasible to fact-check online information at large-scale.
-Moreover, through active individual fact-checkers on social media, specific pieces of misinformation that come from highly influential accounts or get high concern can be checked directly at their original places.
+First, the significant increase of individual fact-checkers in Community Notes after its implementation on X/Twitter makes it feasible to fact-check online information at large scale.
+Moreover, through active individual fact-checkers on social media, specific pieces of misinformation that come from highly influential accounts or raise significant concerns can be checked directly at their original places.

 Second, while crowdsourced fact-checking, such as Community Notes, can provide a scalable way to detect and label misinformation \cite{drolsbach_diffusion_2023, allen_scaling_2021}, they may not lead to significant reductions in the engagement with misinformation.
 The lack of a significant effect of Community Notes on mitigating overall engagement with misinformation should remind social media platforms to reconsider their crowdsourced fact-checking strategies.
 Reliable verdicts require sufficient assessments from different perspectives, which means that corresponding pieces of misinformation must first gain attention and become widespread to receive enough ratings.
 To address this post-diffusion dilemma with crowdsourced fact-checking, social media platforms could implement a pre-selection mechanism to filter tweets with a high probability of being misleading at the beginning of their diffusion and then selectively push them to community fact-checkers.
 By incentivizing contributors to act promptly, such a pre-selection mechanism could reduce delays in obtaining fact-checking verdicts.
 Notably, while Community Notes may not have directly reduced the overall engagement with misinformation, it may still provide a valuable feature to keep users well-informed with helpful context.